dthanh142/bc-interop/SETUP.md

 In stellar_adapter.py, enable the following line:
 builder = Builder(secret=cls.key, horizon_uri="http://localhost:8000/")

+### Account creation
+An account on the testnet can be created by running account_creation/createStellarAccount

 ### More Information:
 Horizon server on docker: https://hub.docker.com/r/stellar/quickstart/
 Python SDK to interact with horizon: https://github.com/StellarCN/py-stellar-base